ItsRichHeart/GuardianTechnicalResources/README.md

 ## To Do
 To-Do list for this resource pack
-- Different growth stages Nether Wart
-  - Makes it easier visible for each growth stage
-- Piston back visibility
-  - Add a brown dot on the back of a normal piston and a green one on a sticky piston one so you can easily see the difference
 - Inventory only/Always durability shower
   - Still need to decide whether it should be useful only in hud screen or also in inventory and whether it is possible
 - UI Tweaks